Mattlister/The-Monkees-Monkees/TESTING.md

 ### Touring

  * The Navigation Bar.
-The same testing was carried out as the homr page through out the site.
+The same testing was carried out as the home page through out the site.
 Tested and working.

  * The main Hero Image was again, consitently tested throughout the site.
 Tested and working.

- * Adding thr touring buttons and testing was a much simpler process than the booking forms but still required a grid system and Modals.
+ * Adding the touring buttons and testing was a much simpler process than the booking forms but still required a grid system and Modals.
 These again had to be added in the correct manner so the page laid out correctly and even though I said it was simpler, there were still moments when I was scratching my head.
 Once the layout was working correctly and there was a functional Modal, I then designed it the same as the other with CSS.